vishvAsa/kalpAntaram/kANe/v3/4/Index_of_Important_Words.md

 141 Sangrabana

-110, 531 Saṅkara (misjoinder of causes of
+110, 531 Śhaṅkara (misjoinder of causes of

 action)